 The kitchen was especially helpful for me, as I like to break up my restaurant visits by eating pre-made salads or even just veggies and dip.
 Riga’s supermarkets had a great selection of affordably priced, healthy and light “grab and go” meals, so I took full advantage.

-4. Doma Hostel: Atmospheric
+4. Doma Hostel in Riga: Atmospheric

 While atmosphere doesn’t make or break a hostel stay, it can definitely add to the experience.